ligolang/ligo/tools/debugger/vscode-plugin/README.md

 Currently, simple contracts are supported, with support for more complex contracts on the way.

-Sometimes `ligo` executable with optimizations turned off may produce invalid `Michelson` code.
-We have some fixes on our side but there might be more edge cases.
+Due to some limitations on `ligo` executable's side and on our side an invalid `Michelson` code may be produced.
 If you encounter this problem, please contact us.

+We slightly change the `Michelson` code, which may result in minor differences (e.g. `PACK`ed code may result in a different bytestring).

 At this moment contracts with tickets have very limited support.